 The bikes still have a clutch lever, though, for flexibility and ease of mind, especially when switching between bikes.

 Known problems with the CBR600F variants

-There were a number of issues that most models of CBR600F shared.
+There were a number of issues that most early models of CBR600F shared.

-Before buying any Honda CBR600F variant, do the standard checks I mention in my comprehensive used motorcycle checklist.
+Before buying any Honda CBR600F variant, do the standard checks I mentioned in my comprehensive used motorcycle checklist.
 Go over the suspension, look for rust in the tank, and check that everything works!

 - Exhaust down-pipes: These tend to rust on the joins from 4-2 and then 2-1.
 Check the underside in particular.
 This happened most often on early models.